camunda/camunda-docs-manual/content/user-guide/dmn-engine/embed.md

 ---

 The Camunda DMN engine can be used as a library in a custom application.
-In order to achieve this, add the `camunda-engine-dmn` artifact to the classpath of the application and then configure and build a decision engine instance.
+To achieve this, add the `camunda-engine-dmn` artifact to the classpath of the application and then configure and build a decision engine instance.
 This section provides the required maven coordinates to add the DMN engine as a dependency to your project.
 It then shows how to configure and build a new DMN engine instance.